unbanksytv/33Odyssey/README.md

 <h3 align="center">Reservoir Market</h3>
   <p align="center">
 An open source NFT marketplace built on Reservoir.
+Reservoir is primarily an API platform.
+Yes, this repo is our MVP NFT marketplace, but think of it more like a reference marketplace.
+Designed to show what's possible, and to be forked to build your own.

 <!-- ABOUT THE PROJECT -->
 ## About The Project